sandsmark/freeaoe/README.md

 It (obviously) needs the original data files, but it should work with the data files from the trial version (it's available e. g. from Archive.org).

-It uses the same library as [AGE (Advanced Genie Editor)](https://github.com/Tapsa/AGE), so it should be able to handle anything that can be edited by that (and therefore basically all community content created for AoE2).
+It uses the same [library](https://github.com/sandsmark/genieutils) as [AGE (Advanced Genie Editor)](https://github.com/Tapsa/AGE), so it should be able to handle anything that can be edited by that (and therefore basically all community content created for AoE2).
+Because of this it doesn't need to unpack or convert anything, all data files are used as is.

 Windows
 -------